You-Gao/Blog/_work/2024-10-03-physical-hand.md

 The book actually gave me the idea to write this blog post and this excerpt in particular was interesting:

->In this mêlée for industrial supremacy no quarter was asked and none given.
+> "In this mêlée for industrial supremacy no quarter was asked and none given.
 Even dynamite had its uses, being employed to eliminate one particularly sticky competitor of the Standard Oil group, while less violent means, such as kidnapping, were remarkable more for their ingenuity than for their immorality.
 In 1881, when a great blizzard blew down the telegraph lines in New York, Jay Gould, the ruthless master of the money markets, was forced to send his orders to his broker by messenger.
-His enemies saw their chance and acted on it: they kidnapped the boy, substituted another of the same general physiognomy, and for several weeks Gould was dismayed to find that his moves were all somehow known to his adversaries in advance.
+His enemies saw their chance and acted on it: they kidnapped the boy, substituted another of the same general physiognomy, and for several weeks Gould was dismayed to find that his moves were all somehow known to his adversaries in advance."
 (The Worldly Philosophers)

 ---